Lomray-Software/react-mobx-manager/README.md

 npm i --save @lomray/react-mobx-manager
 ```

-Configure your bundler for keep classnames and function names in production:
+Configure your bundler for keep classnames and function names in production OR use `id` for each store:

 **React:** (craco or webpack config, terser options)
 ```bash